 The newly-launched ETF will offer investors exposure to the performance of the index and is the first agricultural-related Islamic ETF available globally and the first Islamic sector ETF available in the region, adding to ETFs worth US$2 billion (RM8.71 billion) based on Thomson Reuters indices globally.

-The Index combines Thomson Reuters’ transparent rules-based methodology with IdealRatings‘ expertise and research-based approach to Shariah-compliant screening.
+The Index combines Thomson Reuters’ transparent rules-based methodology with IdealRatings‘ expertise and a research-based approach to Shariah-compliant screening.

 In addition, the index uses Thomson Reuters Business Classification (TRBC) to select companies engaged in upstream agricultural activities.
 TRBC has five levels of classification enabling a more accurate and granular selection of companies.

-This allows Thomson Reuters to systematically include industries and business activities that derive revenue from agricultural produce, such as dairy producers or fertiliser, while excluding activities related to agricultural product manufacturing, which are not considered to be part of the agribusiness sector, it explained.
+This allows Thomson Reuters to systematically include industries and business activities that derive revenue from agricultural produce, such as dairy producers or fertilizer while excluding activities related to agricultural product manufacturing, which are not considered to be part of the agribusiness sector, it explained.

 “Thomson Reuters is delighted to add the Islamic Asia Pacific Ex-Japan Agribusiness Index to our suite of Islamic indices,” said Thomson Reuters head of indices Stephan Flagel.

-“The index provides rules-based, liquid and transparent exposure to companies within the fast growing Asian Agribusiness sector.
-Bringing the efficiency and transparency expected in advanced financial markets to the rapidly growing Islamic finance industry requires the provision of deep and reliable market indicators, benchmarks and terms and conditions,” he added.
+“The index provides rules-based, liquid, and transparent exposure to companies within the fast-growing Asian Agribusiness sector.
+Bringing the efficiency and transparency expected in advanced financial markets to the rapidly growing Islamic finance industry requires the provision of deep and reliable market indicators, benchmarks, and terms and conditions,” he added.

-The Thomson Reuters Islamic Asia Pacific Ex-Japan Agribusiness Index is calculated in real time and will be available through Thomson Reuters Eikon.
-Thomson Reuters is a trusted, global provider of indices and index services, calculating over 10,000 different equity, fixed income and commodity indices.
+The Thomson Reuters Islamic Asia Pacific Ex-Japan Agribusiness Index is calculated in real-time and will be available through Thomson Reuters Eikon.
+Thomson Reuters is a trusted, global provider of indices and index services, calculating over 10,000 different equity, fixed income, and commodity indices.